Update by Bill Wilson – March 2018

-Worm towers are just one of many techniques that permaculture designers might use in an overall plan for a home, farmstead or larger piece of property.
-Permaculture is an amazing study into creating living systems that don’t pollute, utilize wastes, create multiple yields, minimize work and leave a place in much better condition for future generations.
+Worm towers are just one of many techniques that permaculture designers might use to totally transform their home or piece of property.
 Join us sometime for a deep and inspiring look into Permaculture.

 How to Use

 Above is the empty worm tower as it was installed into the ground at Midwest Permaculture in Stelle, IL.
 We then put in some wet straw for bedding, a handful of composting worms (red wigglers) and a days worth of kitchen scraps.
 For the next couple of weeks we added our daily kitchen scraps until it was full.
 Thereafter, the contents would slowing sink down as the worms enjoyed their feast, turning scraps into pure worm castings.
 About once a week there would be enough room to add another days worth of kitchen scraps.
 If someone had 7 towers they could top-off one per day.

 The beauty of the system?
 No muss…no fuss…no smell…no slimy buckets…no flys… no compost juice to drain.
 Just insert kitchen scraps and walk away.
 The plants growing around the worm tower love the nutrients.
 The worms love their new home.
 We harvest the worm castings once a year is the spring.
 The only maintenance is to be sure the area stays moist in dry times (can’t let the worms dry out).